uthpalaherath/uthpalaherath.github.io/_posts/Plotting-Density-of-States.md

 ---
 title: Stay home and plot Density of States
 toc: true
-date: 2020-04-01
+date: 2020-04-02
-excerpt: A tutorial on plotting Partial Density of States for DFT calculations.
+excerpt: A tutorial on plotting Partial Density of States for electronic structure calculations.
 tags:
   - tutorials
   - gradschool